Skip to main content

 What I got wrong about Durable Object throughput (and what I had to unlearn)

-· 9 min read
+· 8 min read

 Larry Maccherone

-Founder Lumenize and Transformation.dev
+Founder and CTO, Lumenize

 I've spent four+ years building on Cloudflare Durable Objects.
 The mental model I leaned hard into — input gates make your code passively correct as long as you don't await across critical sections — works beautifully for simple workloads, and it served me well for years.
 As I started building Nebula, a moderately complex distributed system, that model was insufficient.
-This post is what I learned benching that system end-to-end: real numbers from a real workload (not a microbenchmark), and how I had to expand my mental model way beyond input gates = correctness.
+This post is what I learned benching that system end-to-end: real numbers from a real workload (not a microbenchmark), and how I had to expand my mental model beyond input gates = correctness.

 TL;DR